Dion Lewis: 2011 season

 On July 27, 2011, Lewis was signed to a four-year contract worth $2.2 million.

-Lewis spent his rookie season as the Eagles kick returner.
-He was third on the running back depth chart behind LeSean McCoy and Ronnie Brown and saw little playing time, not carrying the ball more than two times per game until the season finale against the Washington Redskins, when he had 12 carries for 58 yards and his first NFL touchdown.
+Lewis spent his rookie season as the Eagles' kick returner.
+He was third on the running back depth chart behind LeSean McCoy and Ronnie Brown and saw little playing time, not carrying the ball more than twice per game until the season-finale against the Washington Redskins, when he had 12 carries for 58 yards and his first NFL touchdown as the Eagles won by a score of 34–10.

+Lewis finished his rookie season with 23 carries for 102 yards and a touchdown to go along with 31 kick returns for 669 yards in 15 games and no starts.

 2012 season

 Lewis's role for the Eagles in 2012 was similar to his role in the previous season, as a kick returner primarily.
 He was once again third on the running back depth chart, behind McCoy and rookie Bryce Brown.
-He saw no carries prior to Week 12 when the team began giving him some role in the running game, though never touching the ball more than five times in a game.
-His lone rushing touchdown came in Week 16 on a 17-yard rush against the Washington Redskins.
+Lewis saw no carries prior to Week 12 when the team began giving him some role in the running game, though never touching the ball more than five times in a game.
+His lone rushing touchdown came during a Week 16 27–20 loss to the Washington Redskins on a 17-yard rush.

+Lewis finished his second professional season with 13 carries for 69 yards and a touchdown to go along with two receptions for 24 yards and a 33-yard kick return in nine games and no starts.

 Cleveland Browns

 On April 11, 2013, Lewis was traded to the Cleveland Browns for linebacker Emmanuel Acho.
-He missed the entire season due to a fractured fibula.
-He was cut by the Cleveland Browns on August 30, 2014.
+However, Lewis missed the entire season due to a fractured fibula.
+He was cut by the Browns on August 30, 2014.